Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ## Setting up your Environment

-In the next few steps, you will set up your development environment to begin building your smart contract and the front end of your Dao.
+In the next few steps, you will set up your development environment to begin building the smart contract of your Dao.

 1. Go to your terminal and run the command `wsl` to start your wsl terminal if you are using a Windows